wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robot-characterization/deploying-project.rst

 Once a project has been generated, it is time to deploy it to the robot.
 This can be done in two ways.

+.. warning:: To ensure the safety of robot hardware, it is highly recommended that you visually inspect the generated ``Robot.java`` file to make sure it has no potentially harmful errors before deploying the program.

 Option 1: Using the ``Deploy Project`` Button
 ---------------------------------------------